 Gwen is a mediator who is regularly appointed by the court to mediate cases in Frederick and Montgomery counties.
 Gwen also is trained in collaborative law.
-At Haspel & McLeod, P.C., we help parents maintain close relationships with their child after a divorce.
+At Haspel & McLeod, P.C., our legal team helps parents maintain close relationships with their children after a divorce.

-Tom is a mediator who is regularly appointed by the Court to mediate cases in Frederick County.
-He often helps families reach agreements through alternative dispute resolution methods.
+Tom is a mediator who is regularly appointed by the court to mediate cases in Frederick County.
+He often helps families reach agreements through alternative dispute resolution (ADR) methods.

-When developing a time sharing schedule, you should consider factors as:
+When developing a time-sharing schedule, you should consider factors such as:

-The Frederick and Rockville family lawyers at Haspel & McLeod are dedicated to helping you create a time sharing plan that accommodates the realities of your schedule and the needs of your child.
-We work hard to ensure that your child isn’t shortchanged on parenting time after your divorce.
+Our family lawyers at Haspel & McLeod, P.C., are dedicated to helping you create a time-sharing plan that accommodates the realities of your schedule and the needs of your child.
+They work hard to ensure that your child isn’t shortchanged on parenting time after your divorce.